yoavtalmi/disney/README.md

    - Dockerization ensures easy deployment and scaling across multiple instances.

 7. **Logging**:
-   - Basic logging is implemented for tracking API requests and responses, with emphasis on performance in order to track the data flow and identify potential bottlenecks.
+   - Basic logging is implemented for tracking on API requests and responses, method calls and errors, with emphasis on performance in order to track the data flow and identify potential bottlenecks.

 ---